bulletmark/pipxu/README.md

   -V, --version         just print pipxu version and exit

 Commands:
-  {debug,inject,install,list,reinstall,runpip,uninject,uninstall,remove,upgrade,update,venv,version}
+  {debug,d,inject,ij,install,i,list,l,reinstall,runpip,uninject,uj,uninstall,remove,rm,upgrade,update,up,venv,version}
-    debug               Run an installed application using a debugger. inject              Install extra packages into an application. install             Install one or more Python applications using isolated virtual environments.
+    debug (d)           Run an installed application using a debugger. inject (ij)         Install extra packages into an application. install (i)         Install one or more Python applications using isolated virtual environments.
-    list                List applications installed by this tool. reinstall           Reinstall one, or more, or all applications. runpip              Run pip with given arguments on virtual environment for the given application.
+    list (l)            List applications installed by this tool. reinstall           Reinstall one, or more, or all applications. runpip              Run pip with given arguments on virtual environment for the given application.
-    uninject            Uninstall extra packages from an application. uninstall (remove)  Uninstall one, or more, or all applications. upgrade (update)    Upgrade one, or more, or all applications. venv                List application virtual environment paths.
+    uninject (uj)       Uninstall extra packages from an application. uninstall (remove, rm)
+                        Uninstall one, or more, or all applications. upgrade (update, up)
+                        Upgrade one, or more, or all applications. venv                List application virtual environment paths.
     version             List installed application versions.